Somerandomguy10111/pytemplate/readme.md

 - Plural perfererentially as `object_list`, not `objects`; get_elements() and get_element() both being defined is a recipe for disaster
 - Hungarian notations is only used when the object appears as several types throughout the program

-### III: Vertical arrangment
+### III: Vertical arrangement

-- Wherever possible, modules are arranged so that dependency/reference relation (y depends on x) points downward i.e. if y depends on x then  x is placed below y
+- Follow the Downward dependency rule: Wherever possible, modules are arranged so that dependency/reference relation (y depends on x) points downward i.e. if y depends on x then  x is placed below y
 - I.e.: Highest level modules/submodules first then the methods they depend on below; In doing so also, minimize the vertical distance between modules
 - Apply self both for text within a file and files within a directory